tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_2.md

 Two days after the call, we left for Munnur.
-It wasn’t a long trip, only 3 to 4 hours if the roads were great, but that is when this cold, slimy tendril of dread wrapped around my heart, and squeezed it with each passing second had crept over me.
+It wasn’t a long trip, only 3 to 4 hours if the roads were great, but that is when this cold, slimy tendril of dread wrapped around my heart, and squeezed it with each passing second.
 What was I doing?
 I had never been the kind to lie to people on a whim, yet here I was concocting stories and weaving a web of deceit thick enough to suffocate the truth…